hashicorp/terraform-plugin-framework/docs/design/validation.md

 }
 ```

-While this helps solve the documentation issue, e.g. with the following example slice type alias and receiver method:
+This helps solve the documentation issue with the following example slice type alias and receiver method:

 ```go
 // ValueValidators implements iteration functions across ValueValidator